IDArnhem/hslab-rig-realsense/README.md

 #### Setting up RealSense on Jetson

 [The stock RealSense linux install instructions](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md) will not work on the NVIDIA Jetson, some of the commands will complete successfully, others will not.
-The Jetson, like the Raspberry Pi needs `arm` builds for all binaries, so you need to build from source or find binaries.
+The Jetson, like the Raspberry Pi needs `arm` builds for all binaries, so you need to build from source or find `arm` binaries.

 [This article](https://www.jetsonhacks.com/2019/05/16/jetson-nano-realsense-depth-camera/) explains the painful process you are about to embark on.

 I downloaded the contents of this repo [JetsonHacksNano/installLibrealsense](https://github.com/JetsonHacksNano/installLibrealsense) and executed `./installLibrealsense.sh` but it ran out of RAM half-way through compilation.
-So it is recommended that you first create a swap file, so that this happen to you.
-To create the swap file I used a script that you can get an run like this:
+So it is recommended that you first create a RAM swap file.
+To create the swap file, I used a script that you can get and run like this:

 ```
 curl -s https://raw.githubusercontent.com/JetsonHacksNano/installSwapfile/master/installSwapfile.sh | bash
 ```

-This script will ask a few questions but if you press enter in each of them it will run with reasonable defaults and create a 8Gb swap file that should be enough to compile `librealsense2`.
+This script will ask a few questions but if you press enter in each of them, it will run with reasonable defaults and create a 8Gb swap file that should be enough to compile `librealsense2`.
 Now you are ready to go back to the directory where your `./installLibrealsense.sh` script is and run it.
 This will take about 40m, so it's a good time to go and grab a coffee.

 #### NDI